taylorhakes/painless/README.md

 - Better output format out of the box (Easier to read than TAP. painless supports TAP too)
 - Supports test groups (`beforeEach` and `afterEach`)
 - Better error messages
+- Run tests at the same time (speed improvements)